 - Easy to hook up and play

 The Wampler Latitude is a more excellent option for mid-tier to advanced guitarists that want a more robust set of choices.
-Amazingly, this particular tremolo pedal has five dials on it and is one of the tremolo pedals with tap tempo on the market today.
+Amazingly, this Best Tremolo pedals has five dials on it and is one of the best tremolo pedals with tap tempo on the market today.

 Tap Tempo Button

 Many tremolo pedals have preset rates for the tremolo effect.
-This particular pedal will allow you to set the tempo by tapping this button with your finger or your foot.
+This best tremolo pedals will allow you to set the tempo by tapping this button with your finger or your foot.
 The result is access to a plethora of a unique tremolo effects.

 This unique dial adds more space or less between the tone's volume bursts.
 When the sound is being crafted by this pedal, rather than hitting any of the waveform types that are standard in this style of pedal, you can set this pedal to make your tone crest a wave then play normally for a second or two.
 It is a relatively unique dial and makes this a great pedal to craft unusual sounds on.